bokuyemskyy/ccore/README.md

 - **Debugger**: Preconfigured GDB debugging setup for easier troubleshooting.

 ## Some details
-### Project structure in a nutshell
+### Overview of the project structure
 - /.devcontainer: VSCode devcontainer configuration
 - /.vscode: VSCode debugging, linting and editor configurations
-- /docker: Dockerfiles for both development and release containers
 - /project: your project itself
 - /vcpkg_installed: VCPKG folder for your dependencies
+- Dockerfiles for both development and release containers
+- clang configuration files
+- vcpkg manifest file

 ### Dependency editing
 To add a VCPKG dependency to the project - modify 'vcpkg.json' mafinest file, adding a new line to "dependencies" list.
 Then, modify the corresponding CMakeLists.txt to include the library.